PyPNM - PPM and PGM image files reading, viewing and writing in pure Python

 ## Overview and Justification

 - lack of strict official specification.
 Instead, you may find words like "usual" in format description.
-Surely, there is someone who implement this part of image format in unprohibited, yet a totally unusual way.
+Surely, there is always someone who implement this part of image format in unprohibited, yet a totally unusual way.

-As a result, novice Python user (like me) may find it difficult to get reliable input/output modules for PPM and PGM image formats; therefore current PyPNM package was developed, combining input/output functions for 8-bits and 16-bits per channel binary and ascii PGM and PPM files, i.e. P2, P5, P3 and P6 PNM file types.
-Both greyscale and RGB with 16-bit per channel color depth (0...65535 range) are supported directly, without limitations and without any dances with tambourine like using separate methods etc.
+To accomplish this, current PyPNM module was developed, combining read/write functions for binary and ascii PGM and PPM files (*i.e.* P2, P5, P3 and P6 PNM file types), and suitable facilities for image display.
+Both greyscale and RGB color spaces with 8-bit and 16-bit per channel color depths (0..255 and 0..65535 ranges respectively) are supported directly, without limitations and without any dances with tambourine like using separate methods for different bit depths *etc*.

-Noteworthy that PyPNM module is pure Python module, which makes it pretty compact and OS-independent.
-No third-party imports, no Numpy version conflicts (some may find it surprising, but list reshaping in Python can be done with one line without Numpy) etc.
+Noteworthy that PyPNM is pure Python module, which makes it pretty compact and OS-independent.
+No third-party imports, no Numpy version conflicts (some may find it surprising, but list reshaping in Python can be done with one line without Numpy) *etc*.

 ## Format compatibility